 - Paperinik New Adventures.
 As Paperinik (his superhero persona), Donald had to face Trauma, an Evronian Super Soldier who has immense Super Strength and the ability to amplify his foes fear before absorbing it and enslaving them.
 Knowing what he could do, he came with a Power Armor that matched Trauma's strength and protected him from the psychic powers, but then he lost the helmet, Trauma used his powers to overwhelm him with fear...
 And he fought on◊, scaring the hell out of Trauma and making him plea for mercy as he lost his powers!
 And it's not like he wasn't scared because he was a superhero (as the Evronians and Uno thought): he plainly admitted he was terrified, but he had to stop Trauma, and so he fought on.

 - So long as something existed to menace Mobius, Sonic from Sonic the Comic would never give up.
 Best exemplified by the speech he gives to Robotnik when the latter has absorbed the power of the Chaos emeralds to attain reality warping powers, while they're fighting through a series of increasingly bizarre scenarios.

 Sonic: Change reality any way you like, Robotnik!
 Whatever you do I'll still fight you, and somehow I'll win!
 Because no matter how ridiculous the situation, I'll never give up, Robotnik!
 I'll never give up!

-Loki at least in his Loki: Agent of Asgard incarnation.
-He's gone too far, sacrificed too much, did unforgivable things to a chance to Screw Destiny.
+- Loki at least in their Loki: Agent of Asgard incarnation.
+They've gone too far, sacrificed too much, did unforgivable things for a chance to Screw Destiny.
 And.
-He.
+They.
 Won't.
 Stop.
 Now.
 Lampshaded by Odin of all people.